StoneWolf18/enoch/docs/v20-and-v5.md

 * Thin-blood Alchemy is a V5 exclusive mechanic and doesn't exist in V20

 <div class="secondHeader" id="morality">Morality</div>
 V20 uses a much more rigid morality system than V5.
 Instead of setting tenants for your chronicle, all characters are on Humanity by default.
-Degeneration happens when <a href="#system-reference#hierarchy-of-sins">a sin of equal or lesser value</a> to a character's current rating is committed.
+Degeneration happens when <a href="/system-reference?id=hierarchy-of-sins">a sin of equal or lesser value</a> to a character's current rating is committed.
 This normally takes the form of a roll (Conscience difficulty 8), though particularly horrific actions can warrant a dot being taken outright.

 <div class="secondHeader" id="damage">Damage Types</div>
 There are three types of damage in V20: bashing, lethal, and aggravated.